 How to get more customer reviews

-I think we would all agree that customer reviews are important.
-But trying to get customer reviews is harder than it seems.
+We would all agree that customer reviews are important.
+But trying to physically get customer reviews is harder than it seems.
+And at Sharp Thinking it is a challenge that every one of our clients also experience.

 Customer reviews are essential regardless of your type of business.
 Up to 90% of customers look at reviews before making a purchase and people spend a third more if a business has a positive review.
 And did you know that consumers read an average of 10 online reviews before feeling able to trust a local business and a whopping 89% read businesses’ responses to reviews.
 These are extremely compelling stats...